- Near-optimal dosage of L-Citrulline

 There are many things to like about this pre-workout, and it might be a good option for those that are looking for a non-stimulant.

-So as FUEL PUMP isn’t going to raise our energy levels, we don’t think it can compete with the highest rated pre-workouts available right now.
+However, due to it containing too much Beta-Alanine and putting you at risk of itching and tingling sensations, we don’t think it can compete with the highest rated pre-workouts available right now.